displaydata/view-dc-events/README.md

 elastic.

 Container volumes have been mounted externally so that the data (documents indexed into Elasticsearch) and settings will survive container upgrades or the container instances being removed.
 Running `docker-compose clear` will purge EVERYTHING, including the Elasticsearch database so should only be run to achieve this specific outcome.

+Once the environment is "up" the Kibana UI should be availabe via a browser on _host IP address_:5601

 The directory structure of the repo is as follows: